showlab/sparseformer/imagenet/README.md

 ### Training
 You can start training our SparseFormer on ImageNet-1K with make targets in [Makefile](./Makefile) when the environment is installed (see the following).

-### Caveats
+### AMP Caveats
+Now we support automatic mixed precision (AMP) training with `torch.autocast`!
+Specify AMP_OPT_LEVEL=A to enable it.
+In case of your own training loop, please pass grad scale into the forward method of Sparseformer, like `outputs = model(samples, scale=scaler.get_scale())`.
+We have tested it on SparseFormer-T and the accuracy is matched.

-Till now, we have not yet support mixed precision training of SparseFormer models but it is a planned feature.
+~~Till now, we have not yet support mixed precision training of SparseFormer models but it is a planned feature.~~

 ### Install
 (based on the original Swin [getting_started.md](https://github.com/microsoft/Swin-Transformer/blob/main/get_started.md))